Matt-Crow/PreciousPhotographyShop/README.md

 /newPhoto
 /allPhotos

+Having issues with Entity classes after changing them?
+Spring has issues with changing primary key columns, so might need to rename or drop things

 Might be able to use without the database by commenting out the "@Service" in RealDatabaseInterface, and uncommenting "@Service" in BadExampleDatabase